mddazure/azure-vwan-microhack/README.md

 A Virtual WAN can contain multiple Route tables, and we'll add some in the course of this MicroHack.
 Each Connection (Hub-to-Spoke VNET, ExpressRoute, S2S (Branch) VPN or P2S (User) VPN) can be *Associated* with a single table and be *Propagating* to multiple tables.

 :exclamation: The Default table has Associated Connections and Propagating Connections.
-Click on ... at the end of the row to see that both Spoke VNETs are Associated with and Propagating to the Default table.
+Both Spoke VNETs are Associated with and Propagating to the Default table.

 *Associated* means that traffic from the Connections listed is governed by this table, in this case the Default route table.
 This table decides where traffic sent from the connection to the VWAN Route Service (remember the route entry pointing to the public IP address in the Spoke VM's Effective Routes) goes.